spacebeam/mango/README.md

 applications.

-IO FUN develops an implementation of Carl Hewitt actor technologies and organizational computing paradigms.
-Our computing tropical cloud forest runs with these open-source software.
+IO FUN develops an implementation of Carl Hewitt actor technologies and organizational computing paradigms, our computing tropical cloud forest runs with these open-source software.